rokath/trice/docs/TriceUserGuide.md

 All the string literals (i.e. compile-time known strings) should be put inside the format string.
 Only the dynamic strings should be used as variables in TRICE_S macro.

-####  9.3.2. <a name='Limitationgone:triceidoesnotrequireTRICEmacrosonasingleline'></a>Limitation gone: "trice i" does not require TRICE macros on a single line
+####  9.3.2. <a name='Limitationgone:triceidoesnotrequireTRICEmacrosonasingleline'></a>Limitation gone: `trice insert` does not require TRICE macros on a single line

-- The implemented parser supports `TRICE` macros over several source code lines now (v0.61.0 and later).
+- The implemented parser supports `trice` macros over several source code lines now (v0.61.0 and later).
 This is valid for `trice i` and `trice c` but not for `trice i`.
-- It is possible to have several (complete) `TRICE` macros on one source code line.
+- It is possible to have several (complete) `trice` macros on one source code line.

 ##  10. <a name='Additionalhints'></a>Additional hints